Get

 Can Dogs Eat Cashews?

-While some nuts are considered toxic or otherwise harmful for dogs, cashews are generally safe and potentially beneficial for our dogs.
-Cashews are a high-fat and high-protein snack, meaning that while they are healthy, they can also be problematic for some dogs.
+While some nuts are considered toxic or otherwise harmful for dogs, cashews are generally safe and potentially beneficial.
+Cashews are a high-fat and high-protein snack, and while they are healthy, they can also be problematic for some dogs.
 Fatty foods can quickly lead to obesity if consumed in large amounts, so cashews are not recommended for dogs struggling with weight issues.

 Rhodesian Ridgeback hound dog in obedience training outdoors treat